Can You Break Someone's Arm with an Armbar?

 There are a few popular armbar variations.
 But for the sake of simplicity, we’ll look at the most common armbar style in jiu-jitsu.
 Here are the four general steps you’ll need to take to complete this technique:

-Control your opponent's shoulder with your legs
+Control your opponent’s shoulder with your legs.

-Control your opponent's hand with your arms
+Control your opponent’s hand/wrist with your arms.

-Extend your opponent's arm until it is straight
+Extend your opponent’s arm until it is straight.

 A beam (your opponent’s arm)